 Intern name: Philipp Roye

-Major(s): Nutrition, Exercise Science
+Major(s): Nutrition and Exercise Science

 Title: Athletic Trainer